leolabs/ableton-js/README.md

 library that the previous received messages should be stiched together, unzipped, and processed.

+### Caching

+Certain props are cached on the client to reduce the bandwidth over UDP.
+To do this, the Ableton plugin generates an MD5 hash of the prop, called ETag, and sends it to the client along with the data.

+The client stores both the ETag and the data in an LRU cache and sends the latest stored ETag to the plugin the next time the same prop is requested.
+If the data still matches the ETag, the plugin responds with a placeholder object and the client returns the cached data.

 ### Commands

 A command payload consists of the following properties: